This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The auditor will inspect the exterior and interior of your home looking for potential problem areas.

-Another item on the list is your water heater.
+For example, one item on the list is your water heater.
 They will check the age of the unit and suggest that you put an insulated blanket around and on top of it.

 What Does A Home Energy Review Consist Of?